 Also I'd like to hear your craziest yet listenable music recommendation.

-Perhaps, who knows, you'll hear it soon here at EMR 😀
+Perhaps you'll hear it soon here at EMR 😀

 Art is not imitation, nor is it something manufactured according to